MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 ### Copy parameters from the SAS token

 Access Azure Blob storage either using an SAS token or a managed identity.
-If you're using a managed identity, skip this step.

 Before you use the SAS token to start LRS, you need to understand its structure.
 The URI of the generated SAS token consists of two parts separated with a question mark (`?`), as shown in this example: